Genetic Associations and Mechanisms in Oncology (GAME-ON): A Network of Consortia for Post-Genome Wide Association (Post-GWA) Research

 Funded Projects, Working Groups, and Organizational Structure

-There are currently five cooperative agreements (U19) funded through the GAME-ON initiative.
-Each U19 includes three projects focusing on the genomic, functional, and epidemiologic follow-up of GWAS of breast, prostate, colon, lung and ovarian cancers.
+There were five cooperative agreements (U19) funded through the GAME-ON initiative.
+Each U19 included three projects focusing on the genomic, functional, and epidemiologic follow-up of GWAS of breast, prostate, colon, lung and ovarian cancers.
+The 5-year funding awards with 2-year no-cost extensions that were granted for this project ended in 2017.

 - ColoRectal Transdisciplinary Study (CORECT)

-The CORECT project is investigating and identifying susceptibility loci for colorectal cancer in order to characterize the biologic basis of inherited susceptibility and recognize how genetic variation may be quantified and modified by genetic and environmental risk factors.
+The CORECT project investigated and identified susceptibility loci for colorectal cancer in order to characterize the biologic basis of inherited susceptibility and recognize how genetic variation may be quantified and modified by genetic and environmental risk factors.
 Complex models that take advantage of this new genetic information, together with known environmental factors for colorectal cancer, will expedite the translation of these findings into clinical practice.

 - Discovery, Biology, and Risk of Inherited Variants in Breast Cancer (DRIVE)